mmat1/skynet-ai-2025/adr/007-refine-model-with-candidate-answers.md

 last_updated: 02/13/2025
 ---

+## TODO: Feeding Questions/Answers Back: Decide whether to feed questions and answers back into the answer key for continuous improvement.

 ## Status

 - The following statuses are considered valid and should be followed by a date; proposed, accepted, and superseded.
 Example;